Holding the Chief Constable to Account

 The Delivery Quarterly Reports aim to set out a summary of the performance information scrutinised and the issues raised by the Mayor in relation to the performance measures contained in the Police and Crime Plan as well as scanning of wider information.

-The first report to the Mayor following the transfer from the Police and Crime Commissioner is due to be in July.
 To view previous reports under the Police and Crime Commissioner visit https://www.westyorkshire-pcc.gov.uk/our-business/holding-chief-constable-account

 Chief Constable Appointments